georglind/georglind.github.com/source/about/index.markdown

 footer: true
 ---

-My name is Kim Georg Lind Pedersen and I am a theoretical condensed matter physicist with a special interest in strongly correlated systems.
-I have worked with both numerical and analytical methods mainly to simulate the evolution of ensembles and perform many-body calculations.
+My name is Kim Georg Lind Pedersen and I am a theoretical condensed matter physicist with a special interest in quantum transport.
+I have worked with both numerical and analytical methods mainly to calculate scattering amplitudes, simulate the evolution of ensembles and--in general--perform many-body calculations.

-I have taken a passionate interest in several different branches of condensed matter physics.
+I have taken worked in several different branches of condensed matter physics.
 My master project dealt with analytical calculations of the nonequilibirum Kondo problem.

 I completed my PhD at the Niels Bohr Institute, University of Copenhagen, researching molecular electronics and electronic correlations and molecular electronic pumps.
 Simultaneously I  published several papers on techniques for measuring spin correlations of cold atoms in optical lattices.

 I am currently employed as a Postdoctoral Researcher in a position split between theoretical condensed matter physics and quantum optics.

+You can contact me professionally at pedersen<span></span>@<span></span>physik.rwth-aachen.de.

 [Profile at Linked-In](http://dk.linkedin.com/in/kglpedersen).